iann838/Znop/README.md

 2. `$ znop`.

 ### Install as executable

+Note: There is only windows binaries, and windows antivirus might classify it as malicious app.

 1. Find the latest executable in this repository's [Releases](https://github.com/paaksing/Znop/releases).
 2. Download it to local machine